-Sleeping Mats should not be washed in a top-loader washing machine.
+Sleeping mats should never be washed in a top-loading washing machine:

-- In the case of a self-inflating (SI) mat, the foam core would soak up water and be very difficult to dry.
+- Self-inflating mats: the foam core would soak up water and be difficult to dry.

-- In the case of an Air Sprung Cell (ASC) mat, the Thermolite insulation could be damaged by the mechanical action of the impeller / agitator.
+- Air Sprung Cell mats: the Thermolite insulation could be damaged by the center agitator.

-- lay the mat flat on the floor (or a clean work surface) and close the valve
+- Lay the mat flat and close the valve.

-- wipe the mat down with a sponge using warm water and a mild solution of dishwashing soap.
+- Wipe with a sponge using warm water and mild dish soap.

-- If you have stains from perspiration or body oils, you should use an enzyme-based cleanser such as Revivex Odor Eliminator
+- For stains from perspiration or body oils, use an enzyme-based cleaner (e.g. Revivex Odor Eliminator).

 1